Packaging and contract manufacturing: thinking outside the box

 No. In fact, it’s your ability to remain agile and juggle your resources that matters the most.

-Smart Workshop Software for example has given small businesses the tools to manage their resources and integrate it with their e-commerce of choice, so that they can compete with big brands.
+Smart Manufacturing Software for example has given businesses the tools to manage their resources and integrate it with their e-commerce of choice, so that they can compete with big brands.

 So, even though there are hundreds of clothing or cosmetic brands, new ones just keep on coming.
 People are converting their hobbies that make money to viable businesses at ridiculous rates.